 The Summer Semester in Japan program provides UWF students the opportunity to study Japanese language and culture and a related academic discipline in the Japanese environment.
 The program seeks to provide a multifaceted international educational experience which will help American students better understand the Japanese people and their culture.

-The 2013 Summer Semester in Japan program will be hosted by Tokyo College of Sports and Recreation, a member of the Jikei Group of Colleges in Japan.
+The 2013 Summer Semester in Japan program was hosted by Tokyo College of Sports and Recreation, a member of the Jikei Group of Colleges in Japan.

 More information about the Summer Semester in Japan program can be found on the Japan Center Programs webpage.